wwoods/seriousjs/README.md

 To start a new SeriousJS HTTP client/server project with RequireJS set up, run:

-    seriousjs --create-app [appname]
+    seriousjs create-app [appname]

 This makes a folder named [appname] and sets up a skeleton hierarchy, with an example web server and configuration.
 It also comes with a stock .gitignore file, which suffices for simple projects.

-To compile your new application (not quite implemented yet), run:
+To compile your new application, run:

     seriousjs app.sjs --build

 from your application directory.
-A "build" directory will be created, which has compiled sources for your client.
+A "webapp.build" directory will be created, which has compiled sources for your client.

-To run the compiled version (not quite implemented yet), run:
+To run the compiled version, run:

     seriousjs app.sjs --built